How to Follow Living Sensical Content

 Simplest way to do this is to get something called an “RSS feed reader” so you can keep up with their blog posts, and curate the best stuff so you can find it later.

-If you’ve found the information here valuable, then the above links are where you can get this information funneled to you.
+If you’ve found the information here valuable, then use the links above and elsewhere on this site.
+These are where you can get this information funneled to you.

 Just don’t expect any cute cat pictures or trollish comments about politicians (as much as I’m tempted.)